 The NoMad Restaurant (Chelsea/Korea Town)

 Although this restaurant is a bit on the pricier side for a New York City breakfast, the elegance and decadence of the NoMad Restaurant inside the hotel of the same name are worth the cost of admission.
 The breakfast sandwich with duck sausage and cheddar on a homemade English muffin is a local favorite, but you can also go for healthier options like granola or yogurt with fresh fruit.

 Located in the Turnstyle Underground Market, this homestyle Taiwanese restaurant offers up a far-eastern twist to American-style breakfasts.
 Here, you can enjoy a sesame flatbread breakfast sandwich instead of on a bagel or English muffin or try rice porridge made with pork belly, bamboo, and pickled cucumbers.

 Good Enough to Eat's menu more than lives up to its name—the delectable breakfast options at this Upper West Side restaurant are truly unique takes on American comfort food.
 Try the waffles filled with bacon or the corned beef hash with biscuits for a real taste of American home cooking.

 Located inside the Hotel Wales on the Upper East Side, Sarabeth's Restaurant is a popular posh restaurant chain serving traditional American fare with some slightly decadent modifications.
 With five other locations in Manhattan including at Central Park South, Park Avenue South, Tribeca, Upper East Side, and the Upper West Side, you'll have plenty of chances to stop into one of these establishments no matter where you're starting your day in the city.

-Penelope completed renovations in June 2019 to update its casual dining room with more modern features including a new kitchen and dining tables.
-Head to this Kips Bay eatery for a great meal in a country-chic setting.
+Head to Kips Bay for a great meal in a country-chic setting at Penelope, which completed renovations in June 2019 to update its casual dining room with more modern features including a new kitchen and dining tables.
 Try the "B.B.E.L.T.," a double-bacon, over-medium egg, green leaf lettuce, and tomato sandwich on sourdough or the lentils and eggs scramble with mango serrano salsa, harissa aioli, and your choice of toast.